Berry Compote

 Tools

-• slotted spoon or skimmer, to carefully lift and strain the hot syrupy fruit from the sauce pan.
+• Slotted Spoon or skimmer, to carefully lift and strain the hot syrupy fruit from the sauce pan.

 Makes: 4 servings